How to Become a Counselor in Michigan

 Applicants must arrange for the examination agency to forward an official copy of their scores directly to Michigan’s Board of Counseling.
-Additional information can be found at www.michigan.gov/healthlicense.
+Additional information can be found here.

 Note: For more information on how to become a counselor in the state of Michigan, please visit the Michigan Board of Counseling.

-On average, professional licensed counselor’s in Michigan can expect a salary between $49,000 - $55,000 according to the Bureau of Labor Statistics.
-Counselors can expect a salary between $30,000 - $40,000 if they go to work inside a local social service agency.
-Those working in a private practice or specialty fields may experience pay up to twice that of a regular counselor.
-Depending on their area of focus, additional training, and location counselors may experience more or less than the average compensation.
+On average, counselors in Michigan have salaries between $45,450 - $58,800 according to the Bureau of Labor Statistics.
+Depending on their area of focus, employer, additional training, and location counselors may experience more or less than the average compensation.
 Agencies, employers, private practitioners, and current insurance reimbursement rates all influence specific salaries offered to individual counselors.

 - Michigan Psychologist Licensing